macster110/cetacean_sim/README.md

 # CetSim
-A program to calculate the probability of detecting vocalisations of marine mammals at different ranges and depths
+A program to calculate the probability of detecting vocalisations of marine mammals at different ranges and depths.

 # Introduction #